oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/soa-domain/_index.md

     * Change the values in the [create-pv-pvc-inputs.yaml](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/create-pv-pvc-inputs.yaml) file based on your requirements.

-    * Ensure that the path mentioned for the `weblogicDomainStoragePath` property does exists (if not, you need to create it), has read and write access permissions, and it must be a empty directory.
+    * Ensure that the path mentioned for the `weblogicDomainStoragePath` property does exists (if not, you need to create it), has read and write access permissions, and it must be an empty directory.

 * Create the Kubernetes secrets `username` and `password` of the administrative account in the same Kubernetes namespace as the domain.
 For details, see this [document](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain-credentials/README.md).